 Read on screen

-Part I of the report was shared with conference participants ahead of the June 2021 virtual conference to serve as a baseline for discussion and to provide an independent review of current research and thinking on the topic.
-It builds on previous short briefings that accompanied three public webinars, recordings of which are available on the 'Towards Justice: Law Enforcement & Reconciliation' Read, Watch, Listen page.
+Part I of the report was shared with conference participants ahead of the June 2021 virtual conference.
+It served as a baseline for discussion and to provide an independent review of current research and thinking on the topic.
+It builds on previous short briefings that accompanied three public webinars, recordings of which are available on our Resources page.

 Part II summarises the cross-sector discussions from the conference and presents eight key reflections and recommendations for future policy and practice.